 Yet nearly half of all three- to six-year-olds don't have access to early education, and nearly one in four children under age five is stunted.
 When children experience neglect, violence and emotional distress in early childhood, their brain development can be compromised by stress, which can have lifelong negative consequences.
-By the end of 2017, approximately 350 million children were living in areas affected by conflict.
+About 535 million children - nearly one in four - live in countries affected by conflict or disaster.
 This can be devastating for the brain development of young children, reducing their future earning potential and costing billions in foregone GDP.